-Where are “the Elijahs” of God today who will boldly confront, challenge, rebuke and silent all the false prophets doing the bidding of Jezebel in the Church and nations of the world?
+Where are “the Elijahs” of God today who will boldly confront, challenge, rebuke, and silence all the false prophets doing the bidding of Jezebel in the Church and nations of the world?

-It is certainly time for them to arise from their hiding places to labour for national revival!
+It is indeed time for them to arise from their hiding places to labor for national revival!

-In this piece we shall carefully examine Elijah’s process of bringing down fire from heaven which resulted in national revival.
+This piece will carefully examine Elijah’s bringing down fire from heaven, which resulted in national revival.

-This is not with a view to finding some divine formulas for national revival, but with a view to discovering and understanding some divine and timeless principles that must govern our labour for national or corporate revival in our generation.
+This is not to find divine formulas for national revival but to discover and understand some divine and timeless principles that must govern our labor for national or corporate revival in our generation.

-First, Elijah’s first step or action was the repairing or rebuilding of the broken altar of the LORD.
+First, Elijah’s first step or action was repairing or rebuilding the broken altar of the LORD.

 30 Then Elijah said to all the people, “Come near to me.”
 So all the people came near to him.
 And he repaired the altar of the LORD that was broken down.